nmshd/documentation/_docs_integrate/42-connector-security.md

 ## Updates

 As with every software, it is important that you update the Connector regularly from the official Docker repositories.
-We do our best to keep the whole Enmeshed project (of course including the Connector) as up-to-date as possible, having multiple checks with regards to security and the open-source-software lifecycle.
+We do our best to keep the whole enmeshed project (of course including the Connector) as up-to-date as possible, having multiple checks with regards to security and the open-source-software lifecycle.

 Additionally, any software component the Connector or its data touches should be updated regularly.